opendilab/DI-engine/ding/docs/source/best_practice/model_wrapper.rst

        Overview:

          Maintain the hidden state for RNN-base model.
 Each sample in a batch has its own state.
-         Init the maintain state and state function; Then wrap the ``model.foward`` method with auto saved data ['prev_state'] input, and create the ``model.reset`` method.
+         Init the maintain state and state function; Then wrap the ``model.forward`` method with auto saved data ['prev_state'] input, and create the ``model.reset`` method.

        Arguments: